yandex-cloud/docs/en/billing/operations/create-new-account.md

 # Create a new billing account

-Cloud members can create one or more [billing accounts](../concepts/billing-account.md).
-To do this:
+Cloud members can create one or more [billing accounts](../concepts/billing-account.md). {% if product == "yandex-cloud" %}To do this:

 1. {% include [move-to-billing-step](../_includes/move-to-billing-step.md) %}